Frequently Asked Questions

 in your.env

 file exactly matches the key generated and displayed in the MessageBird dashboard for that specific webhook URL.
 Ensure there are no extra spaces or characters.
-Remember to restart your server after updating.env
+Restart your server after updating.env

 function accessesrequest.rawBody